davidcalikes/Late-Gigs/docs/README.md

 <img src="./readme_images/sheet_user_data.png"><br>_The User Details Database_

   * The data in these examples is not necessary for the app to function correctly, but incomplete rows may result in IndexErrors and values outside the following will result in ValueErrors:

+  * Each user name must have more than two characters.

+  * Each Genre must be on the list of approved genre's.

+  * Valid gifg days are 'Friday' 'Saturday' and 'Sunday'.

+  * Each Fee Value must be between 150 and 1000.

+  * Acts must have at least one but no more than fifteen members.

+  * Set lengths can be between 1 and 5 hours incremting in half hour intervals.
+(Written as 1, 1.5, 2.
+2.5 etc.)